 Rub until the gel is gone and your hands are completely dry.

 Blood in your stool or your stools look black

-Signs of dehydration, such as a dry mouth, intense thirst, and little or no urine
+You have signs of dehydration, such as a dry mouth, intense thirst, and little or no urine